mptwaktusolat/jakim.geojson/README.md

 - `Kerian` Perak not in JAKIM list.
 Need to make an assumption.
 - `Muallim` Perak not in JAKIM list.
 Need to make an assumption.
 - `Kinta` Perak not in JAKIM list.
 Need to make an assumption.
+- `Tawau` Sabah.
+From Jakim list, ada banyak Tawau.
+Need to check.
+- `Sandakan` Sabah.
+From Jakim list, ada banyak Sandakan.
+Need to check.
+- `Larut Dan Matang` Perak not in JAKIM list.
+However, a similar zone `Bukit Larut` is available.
+Need to confirm the assumption.
+- `Tongod` Sabah not in JAKIM list.
+Need to make an assumption.

 ## Modification